 Welcome to the Lake Fyans Fishing Guide.
-Lake Fyans is 2.5-hour drive away from Melbourne, located a 10-minute drive away from the Grampians not to far from Halls gap.
+Lake Fyans is a 2.5-hour drive from Melbourne, past Ballarat and Horsham heading towards Stawell.
+Roughly a 10-minutes drive from the Grampians National Park and Halls gap.
 A beautiful country setting along the picturesque mountains of halls gap and the Grampians.
-Lake Fyans is a small man-made lake is within a very scenic location and presents as a great fishing destination for chasing brown trout rainbow trout and trophy size redfin.
-There are a caravan park and camping welcome right on the lake making it a nice place for fishing and the family.
+Lake Fyans is a man-made lake part of the Wimmera-Mallee water supply surrounded by forest and grasslands.
+Lake Fyans provides exceptional year-round fishing for brown trout rainbow trout and trophy size redfin.
+The lake is full of structure and that’s why fish are thriving and growing to great sizes here.
+There is a caravan park and camping welcome right on the lake making it a nice place for fishing and the family.

 Things to do at Lake Fyans

 This is a good location to take the family and unplug in a beautiful country setting.
-There are 2 main beach areas Kelleys beach and near the holiday park for access to the water.
-Close by are caravan parks right along on the lake.
-There are several good accommodation spots and your close to Halls Gap and Stawell.
-Nearby attraction includes halls gap zoo, Mackenzies falls, Silverband falls, Venus loop walk, Grampians helicopter flights, wine tours, rock climbing, and bushwalking.
+There are 2 main beach areas Kelley’s beach and near the holiday park for access to the water.
+Close by are caravan parks right along the lake.
+There are several good accommodation spots and you are close to Halls Gap and Stawell.
+Nearby attraction includes halls gap zoo, Mackenzies falls, Silverband falls, Venus loop walks, Grampians helicopter flights, wine tours, rock climbing, and bushwalking.

 Fishing Lake Fyans

 - brown trout